Hospital sees first baby of 2020

 However, a health issue resulted in her mother inducing labor on New Year’s Eve.
 A day and a half later, McKinley became the first baby born at Rutland Regional Medical Center in 2020.

-“It was long, until it came time to push,” McKinley’s mother, Cheyenne Ford, of Rutland, said Tuesday.
+“It was long, until it came time to push,” McKinley’s mother, Cheyenne Ford, of Rutland, said.
 “It wasn’t as bad as I thought it would be — the pushing, at least.”

 “She’s absolutely beautiful,” Ford said looking down at her child.